 Prices on headset vary significantly, from $10-12 and up to several hundreds of USD per set.

 We recommend not to save up on the equipment for your call center, particularly on headsets.
 Better quality (hence more expensive) models have a noise-cancelling feature, which will allow you to place all operators in one space.
 So, with quality equipment you can save on square feet and partitions.

 Now that you have the equipment and you have the employees, you need to make and receive calls.
 For that you will need virtual numbers.

 You can choose a number from any country or city; but remember – people are more likely to take a call from (and make a call to) their own region.
 If your business is not just local, but offers sales and support nation-wide, we suggest connecting a toll-free number which is free for everyone in the country to call.
 We offer 800 numbers in 80 countries of the world.

 All virtual numbers are multichannel, meaning they have several incoming lines (so your operators can take calls simultaneously).
-As for outgoing channels (concurrent outbound calls from one number), their number depends on the phone bundle you choose.
-If you have more than 20 employees that mostly make outgoing calls, we recommend connecting Corporation bundle (bundles have regional division).
+As for outgoing channels (concurrent outbound calls from one number), their number depends on the price plan you choose.
+If you have more than 20 employees that mostly make outgoing calls, we recommend connecting Corporation price plan (price plans have regional division).

 Most importantly, all incoming calls to virtual numbers (except the ones to toll-free numbers) accepted via the internet are completely free.